praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 This is where Tankred Hase comes in.
 Tankred created [Photon SDK](https://github.com/photon-sdk/photon-lib), an open-source library for seedless wallet backups (which Recoverbull is based on), so I reached out to get his perspective on my approach.

-He pointed out a critical flaw: there's no API to verify if a Keychain item actually synced to iCloud.
+He pointed out a critical flaw, there's no API to verify if a Keychain item actually synced to iCloud.
 A user could have iCloud Keychain disabled, or syncing could fail silently.
 They'd think their wallet is backed up when it isn't.
 That's how people lose Bitcoin.

 I had initially planned to use iCloud Keychain on iOS and Google Block Store on Android.
 I already knew Google Block Store had no verification API (you can't tell if the user has backup enabled).
 Tankred pointed out iCloud Keychain has the same problem.
 That explained why people weren't just using iCloud Keychain directly.

 I told Tankred I was already thinking about using PRF for Android since it works with Google Password Manager.
 Maybe I could just use PRF for both iOS and Android?
-Passkeys solve the verification problem: they're always synced through the platform's password manager by design, not device-specific like Keychain items.
+Passkeys solve the verification problem because they're always synced through the platform's password manager by design, not device-specific like Keychain items.

 ## Enter WebAuthn PRF {: #enter-webauthn-prf}